PROJECT

 Preventing Plastic Pollution

-Plastic pollution is a serious threat to our natural environment with eight million tons of plastic waste escaping into the oceans from our rivers and coastal nations every year.
-Focusing on the River Medway in southern England, we are working with communities, schools, businesses, and other partner organisations to understand, remove and reduce plastic pollution.
+Plastic pollution is a serious threat to our natural environment, with an estimated eight million tonnes of plastic waste escaping into the oceans from our rivers and coastal nations every year.

 • Partners across the UK and France